 - Additionally, you can scan the bill and link it to each accounting transaction to make it more difficult to fake a bill.

 As long as people steal money or illegally acquire it, they will continue to look for ways to legitimize illicit gains.
 Laundering “cleans” the “dirty” money by passing it through a series of businesses or complex transfers or transactions.

 Criminals target banks for whitewashing dirty money.
 So, banks with poor preventive measures to tackle money laundering are often at risk and may face legal ramifications.

-Keep a “know your client” measure in place.
-This can help detect and report suspicious transactions for particular clients and help law enforcement trace the crime back to its source.
+- Keep a “know your client” measure in place.
+Utilizing data to understand client behavior is one of the most important transaction monitoring rules.
+The measure can help detect and report suspicious transactions for particular clients and help law enforcement trace the crime back to its source.

 7. Card Information Skimming

 Card skimming is a type of identity theft that involves the scammer stealing your credit card information or personal data.
 To do this, scammers install a small device on a real card reader.

 It covers all types of banking fraud committed using a credit or debit card with the intent to obtain goods or services or to make payment to another account held by the scammer.

 - Never lose sight of your card.
 Make sure that you are the only one to use the card.
 Do not hand it over to a member or staff.